-What is most surprising about that time historically is what a large role colorism played in advertising, fashion and modelling in the 1940s and 50s.
+What is most surprising about that time historically is what a large role colourism played in advertising, fashion and modelling in the 1940s and 50s.
 These women were successful models because they were fair-skinned, and could in some cases pass for white.
 Even then black publications weren't using dark-skinned models.
 It wasn't until the 1950s when Helen Williams broke through that it changed.
-It's sobering to realize how entrenched the skin color debate is within the black community then and even now.
+It's sobering to realize how entrenched the skin colour debate is within the black community then and even now.

 How did you go about approaching the models to be part your book?